Miriam Batucada: Kavernista

 Despite Miriam's difficulties in Rio, in 1970, she was performing on Boate Drink with Djalma Ferreira, when she left a good impression on a young artist from the state of Bahia who arrived in Rio that year, Edy Star.
 He had entered into a contract with Discos CBS, negotiated by his longtime friend Raul Seixas.
 As such, when Seixas and his friend Sérgio Sampaio sought to bring people together for an innovative project in the Brazilian music industry, a concept album in the vein of Sgt.
 Pepper's Lonely Hearts Club Band from The Beatles; Freak Out! by The Mothers of Invention; and Tropicalia ou Panis et Circencis, by Caetano Veloso, Gal Costa, Gilberto Gil, Nara Leão, Os Mutantes and Tom Zé, Edy was the first to be called.
 As they wanted to include a female voice in the group, they considered the singer Diana, the then-girlfriend of Raul's friend Odair José, and Lílian, known for her musical duo with Leno, another friend of Raul at the time.
 They were both removed from consideration due to wanting to avoid conflicts with their romantic partners.
 They also considered Lena Rios, a singer from the state of Piauí for whom he had written songs for prior.
 After removing her from consideration as well, Edy proposed that Raul contact Miriam.
 Her humorous responses to their questions led her to become of the group.

 As such, Miriam participated in the recordings of Sociedade da Grã-Ordem Kavernista Apresenta Sessão das 10, the only album launched by the "four kavernistas", through Discos CBS.
-She sang two songs on the group album: "Chorinho Inconsequente", with Edy Star and Sérgio Sampaio; and "Soul Tabarôa", a new song by the duo Antônio Carlos e Jocáfi she was able to get into the release of the album.
+She sang two songs on the group album: "Chorinho Inconsequente", with Edy Star and Sérgio Sampaio; and "Soul Tabarôa", a new song by the duo Antônio Carlos & Jocáfi she was able to get into the release of the album.
 The album was recorded between the end of June and the beginning of July 1971, and was released on 21 July.
 The album was well received by music critics associated with the Brazilian counterculture movement at the time, such as Torquato Neto, in his column in Última Hora, and philosopher Luiz Carlos Maciel, who wrote for O Pasquim.
 This garnered publicity and interviews for the group and cartoon caricatures by Henfil before Miriam's musical career was cut short by a unilateral decision made by the record label president, Evandro Ribeiro, to take the album off the shelves two months after its release.
 Record sales are difficult to estimate due to her short career, but some of her songs came to be played on radio and received attention among the people of Rio de Janeiro involved with the counterculture.

 Despite the issues surrounding the album, Miriam would continue to be signed under Discos CBS and would launch another album in 1972, with production by Raul Seixas, containing songs such as "Diabo no Corpo", by Sérgio Sampaio, and "Gente", by Aluízio Machado.